PokkeYuri/PokeGo/README.md

 3. `go build`

 ## Usage
-To start your adventure, run the following command: './PokeGo'
+To start your adventure, run the following command: `./PokeGo` or `PokeGo.exe`

 ## Commands
 - `help`: Displays a help message with available commands.